-During the American RevolutIon and the War of 1812, guards or pickets were stationed on the high hill overlooking the present Newfield village.
-Therefore that is how Picket Mountain acquired its name.
-Many of Newfieid’s early settlers came here from their service in the American Revolution to establish farms.
+During the American Revolution and the War of 1812, guards or pickets were stationed on the high hill overlooking the present Newfield village.
+Therefore, that is how Picket Mountain acquired its name.
+Many of Newfield’s early settlers came here from their service in the American Revolution to establish farms.
 These early settlers came from towns In Maine, New Hampshire, and Massachusetts.
 Elisha Ayer, born in Haverhill, Massachusetts, had moved in his early years to Saco, which was then called Pepporellborough.
 He at one time owned all of Cutts or Factory Island.
-Moving to Newfield In 1790, he was the principal proprietor of Washington Plantation.
+Moving to Newfield in 1790, he was the principal proprietor of Washington Plantation.
 Washington Plantation was growing, and the first village school was established in 1791 and taught by a Baptist minister, Reverend Shubael Tripp.

-Newfield experienced its greatest prosperity during the middle of the middle and late 19(th) century.
-The Little Ossipee River provided a continuous and abundant source of water power and a series of waterfalls that provided excellent sites for mills.
-In the 1850’s, Newfield village, on the Little Ossipee River, had a sawmill, shingle mill, planking mill, threshIng milling. carding mill, and two grist mills, as well as four carriage factories.
+Newfield experienced its greatest prosperity during the middle and late 19th centuries.
+The Little Ossipee River provided a continuous and abundant source of waterpower and a series of waterfalls that provided excellent sites for mills.
+In the 1850’s, Newfield village, on the Little Ossipee River, had a sawmill, shingle mill, planking mill, threshing milling. carding mill, and two grist mills, as well as four carriage factories.
 Logging and lumbering were important to supply a number of other growing businesses.
 A foundry operated by Jeremiah Emery produced plows and all kinds or tools from cast iron.
 From the site of the foundry, a short road connected Route 11 to Bridge Street.
 This road was lined with shops and called “Ram Cat Alley”.
 There were also busy retail establishments.

-Along the Little Ossipee River, at the NewfieId·Shapieigh town line, there were several sawmills, an iron furnace, a woolen mill and a paper and board factory.
+Along the Little Ossipee River, at the NewfieId·Shapleigh town line, there were several sawmills, an iron furnace, a woolen mill and a paper and board factory.
 Mining also had some importance and had been started as early as 1792.
-Siliver and iron both were mined by the Washing Mining Company for a short period of time.
+Silver and iron both were mined by the Washing Mining Company for a short period of time.
 Later, in the 1830’s, 3,000 pounds of iron were being mined daily and sent to Boston.
-The coming of the IndustrIal Revolution and assembly means of production, however, caused a decline in NewfieId and many businesses closed or were sold.
+The coming of the Industrial Revolution and assembly means of production, however, caused a decline in Newfield and many businesses closed or were sold.